Cpt-JackL/Honey-Port/ReadMe.txt

 4. You will need a firewall the accepts bash/cmd/powershell command to ban an IP automatically.
 Also, you the user running this application must have permission to modify firewall rules.
 (We tested with iptables and Windows Firewall, both of them works)
 5. Currently only supports on IPv4 and TCP only.

-* Tested on: Linux with iptables and Java 1.7.
+* Tested on:
+- Linux with iptables and Java 1.7.
+- Windows Server 2012 R2 x64 with Windows Firewall and Java 1.8
+- Windows 10 Technical Preview Build 9879 with Windows Firewall and Java 1.8

 --------------------------------
 Negative impacts